Ceruleo formed in November 2014 at the Guildhall School of Music and Drama.

 Taking communication, collaboration and experimentation as the basis to grow as a group, Ceruleo create dramatic programmes using spoken text alongside music for two sopranos and continuo.
 They aim to engage their audiences without the need for lengthy programme notes and translations, making them a very environmentally friendly ensemble!

-Ceruleo have a busy schedule of concerts in 2016, including performances at St Martin-in-the-Fields and Fenton House.
-For further information, including details of future engagements, please have a look at our Diary.
+For further information, including details of all future engagements, please have a look at our Diary.